Belarusian Bombshell Nina Serebrova Sizzles In Neon Green Bikini Top

 “Have a wonderful day Nina,” a third admirer wished her.

-“Beautiful picture as always,” added a fourth fan.
+“Beautiful picture as always,” added a fourth follower.

 Serebrova is well-known for her sultry posts that showcase her fit body.
 As previously reported by The Inquisitr, she recently shared a video that saw her in an aqua bikini.
 The clip captured Serebrova getting wet in the ocean as she promoted Bang Energy drink, a brand she is an ambassador for.
-The two-piece included a pair of bottoms with a scrunched thong back and a unique top had thick halter straps and two strings on the sides that tied back.
+The two-piece included a pair of bottoms with a scrunched thong back and a unique top that featured thick halter straps and two strings on the sides that tied on her back.